Blog

 Leading organizations move toward platform approaches that consolidate multiple security functions:

-Secure Access Service Edge (SASE): Converged platforms that combine network security functions like firewalls, secure web gateways, and zero trust network access into cloud-delivered services.
+Secure Access Service Edge (SASE): Converged platforms combining network security functions — firewalls, secure web gateways, and zero trust network access — into cloud-delivered services.
+The 2026 SASE market is dominated by Zscaler, Netskope, and Palo Alto Networks.

-Extended Detection and Response (XDR): Platforms that correlate security data across endpoints, networks, and cloud environments to provide unified threat detection and response capabilities.
+Extended Detection and Response (XDR): Platforms that correlate security data across endpoints, networks, and cloud environments.
+The XDR market has matured significantly, with Microsoft Defender, SentinelOne Singularity, and CrowdStrike Falcon providing unified threat detection across signals.

 Identity-Centric Security Models